ChaikovskiyV/event-rest-api/README.md

 To run this rest api you need:

-1) create a database event_base in PostresQL and run follow script:
+1) create a database event_base in PostreSQL and run follow script:

 CREATE TABlE addresses (
 id bigint NOT NULL,